8 tips for web designers to keep clients on schedule and finish projects on time

 08

-Try an alternative website design business model
+Try an alternative web design business model

-Without one word on an exaggeration, this model has changed. my. life.
 Here's just some of the reasons why:

-My web projects always finish on time
+• My web projects always finish on time

-I'm never working on more than one website build at a time (my clients love having my undivided attention and creativity in this way!)
+• I'm never working on more than one website build at a time (my clients love having my undivided attention and creativity in this way!)

-Each project is predictable and streamlined
+• Each project is predictable and streamlined

-I don't have to spend time creating bespoke quotes
+• I don't have to spend time creating bespoke quotes

-Each project schedule is the same, which means all the assets I send to my clients (like their proposal doc, project calendar and handover doc) only need some slight and quick personalisations
+• Each project schedule is the same, which means all the assets I send to my clients (like their proposal doc, project calendar and handover doc) only need some slight and quick personalisations

-My work is of the highest quality because this model supports a way of working that values my wellbeing and nurtures my nervous system.
+• My work is of the highest quality because this model supports a way of working that values my wellbeing and nurtures my nervous system.

 As a web designer, the power is in your hands to manage your projects in ways that support them to stay on track and get completed on time.